 Practice case math

-Putting it all together and practising math in the context of cases is important to allow you to test your skills under pressure within a real case scenario.
+Practicing math in the context of cases is important, as it allows you to test your skills under pressure within a real case scenario.
+We recommend that you use a combination of all the following approaches to practice math in the context of cases:

-First, make sure to do at least 25 live case interviews involving math problems, so you can get a feel for what solving math on the fly feels like and to help you identify any of your weaknesses.
+- Complete at least 25 live case interviews that involve math problems, so you can get a feel for what solving math on the fly feels like and identify any weaknesses that might require more focused preparation.